ikuseiGmbH/juniors-in-berlin/README.md

 > Does someone have a list of companies in Berlin offering internships or hire junior developers?
 Want to talk how you guide and teach them.

 ### Want to take part?
-Create a Pull Request describing shortly your company.
+Create a Pull Request answering the questions from [issue/19](https://github.com/Malwine/support-juniors/issues/19).
 Plase add a link to you company and the location of your developer team.
 **Example:**
 - [ExampleCompany](https://github.com/Malwine/juniors-in-berlin/blob/master/README.md) [Berlin, Germany]